-Students are accepted as a cohort into the professional phase of the nursing program in the spring semester of their sophomore year (fourth semester) beginning with the first nursing course, NURS 102.
+Students are accepted into nursing courses in both the spring and fall semesters.
 The professional phase of the nursing program consists of five consecutive semesters.
-Students must complete the curriculum within 3.5 years.
+Students must complete the nursing curriculum within 3 years.
 If a student needs to take a leave of absence from the program, extenuating circumstances will be considered by the department.
 If approved, a student who is deemed eligible to return must take and pass competency exams for all prior completed coursework.
 If passed successfully, the student may progress in the curriculum.
 If unsuccessful in meeting course competencies, the student must repeat coursework.